-- The infrared thermometers accurately take your temperature
+- Questions have emerged whether infrared thermometers accurately take your temperature

 - But that doesn’t mean it always shows whether you have the coronavirus